 Bettingen and Riehen

 The canton of Basel-Stadt consists of three municipalities: Basel, Riehen and Bettingen.
-Riehen and Bettingen are located on the right bank of the Rhine, surrounded by Germany.
+Riehen and Bettingen are located on the right bank of the Rhine.

 Riehen was already inhabited before the Roman occupation by the Celts.
 Alemanni settled after the departure of the Romans in the fifth century.